 What is occupational therapy?

-A formal diagnosis is not needed to begin OT.
-The therapist starts by understanding how the child functions in their “occupation.”
-For children, an occupation is any activity they would need to perform on a daily basis.
-This includes self-care tasks (e.g., eating and dressing), learning activities in the classroom and play.
-From there, the therapist can develop priorities, goals and a treatment plan.
+From there, the therapist will provide recommendations, discuss goals and a treatment plan.
 The treatment plan can include direct treatment by the therapist, home activities and, in some cases, treatment by another discipline (e.g., behaviour therapy, speech-language pathology).

 Who can benefit from occupational therapy?